THE CHRONICLES OF

 I was lucky enough to work in Paris for a number of years during the 1970s.
 During this time, I remember seeing women selling small bundles of Lily of the Valley on street corners.
 When I asked was this to celebrate a special occasion, I was told that it was tradition for young men to bring their lady-loves a little bouquet of these flowers.
 No one mentioned the flower’s association with International Labour Day!
 I was working in a hospital laboratory at the time and their were a number of women working there as well.
 So I thought that it would be nice to give each one a small Nosegay of these flowers.

 I recall that the lady selling the flowers was rather taken with my idea to bring female fellow colleagues such a gift, and for this, she gave me a rose.
 When I got to the laboratory, I distributed the flowers, but unfortunately, I was one Nosegay short.
-As a result, I gave this lady my rose.
+As a result, I gave the forgotten lady my rose.
 This lady was the supervisor of the junior staff and was not an especially pleasant woman.
 She was very flattered by the rose and behaved warmly towards me from then on.
 I later learned that the giving of a rose was seen as a wish to take our relationship one step further.
 I was not keen to do this and it took me some time to discourage her from the attention she showed me!

 The Eighth of May is an important date for a number of reasons including marking the end of The Second World War in Europe (VE Day), the birthday of Sir David Attenborough (100 years of age in 2026) and World Donkey Day.